f5devcentral/f5-aci-labs/docs/pure_ansible/ansible_tower_walkthrough.rst

 |

-Take a look at the code https://github.com/payalsin/f5_aci_dCloud_ansible/blob/master/bigip_configure_network.yml before proceeding.
+Take a look at the code. `Click here <https://github.com/f5devcentral/f5-aci-labs/blob/prod/docs/pure_ansible/ansible_playbooks/bigip_configure_network.yml>`_ before proceeding.
 There are comments in the playbook to help understand the flow

 Second job template